 Accommodation – Mealhada:

-We’ve decided to sleep at Albergue Hilario, which is about 1.5km from the town centre.
-We’ve first had lunch in the town centre (a massive toasted sandwich we’ve shared) and then walked to our albergue.
+We decided to sleep at Albergue Hilario, which is about 1.5km from the town centre.
+But first, we had lunch in the town centre (a massive toasted sandwich which we shared) and then walked to our albergue.

 It was great to see the Finnish couple there, as well as the Italian that got on the bus with me to Coimbra.

-After checking in and doing our laundry, we’ve walked together with the Finnish couple to a bar for a couple of cold beers.
+After checking in and our laundry done, we walked together with the Finnish couple to a bar for a couple of cold beers.
 Later that evening we all went to a restaurant and probably had the most expensive meal of our trip … but hey, every Euro worth it!
 The much talked-about pig dish was delicious!

 The fancy pig dish (well-known in Mealhada).
 What a lovely dinner!